siouan/frontend-gradle-plugin/README.md

     // [OPTIONAL] Default level used by the plugin to log messages in Gradle.
 This property allows
     // to set a specific level for this plugin only.
 It does not take precedence over Gradle
     // logging level at execution, i.e. it must be higher or equal than the logging level set on
-    // the command line so as messages are visible. loggingLevel = LogLevel.LIFECYCLE
+    // the command line so as messages are visible.
+The plugin also logged some messages with a
+    // specific level, independently from this setting (e.g. debugging data). loggingLevel = LogLevel.LIFECYCLE
 }
 ```